Wain Wood

 Wain Wood is an ancient woodland extending to 19.2 ha near Preston in North Hertfordshire.
-The site is a Site of Special Scientific Interest which was notified in 1986 under the Wildlife and Countryside Act 1981.
+The site is a Site of Special Scientific Interest, which was notified in 1986 under the Wildlife and Countryside Act 1981.
 The local planning authority is North Hertfordshire District Council.
 It is a relic of a large forest which extended from Hitchin to Hatfield.

 Description

 Wain Wood is situated on a north-east facing slope over decalcified boulder clay.
 It is an example of a habitat with limited and localised distribution in the United Kingdom due to deforestation or afforestation, especially with conifers.
-The woodland is dominated by pedunculate oak, sessile oak with hornbeam in the north of the site and gean to the south.
+The woodland is dominated by pedunculate oak, sessile oak, and hornbeam in the north of the site and gean to the south.
 At the centre of the wood is a disused pit surrounded by ash and gean.
 Much of the south of the area consists of acidic grassland.
-Wain Wood is host to a diverse butterfly fauna including purple hairstreak and the speckled wood.
+Wain Wood is host to a diverse butterfly fauna, including purple hairstreak and the speckled wood.

 History

-Wain Wood's name has been associated with a site of pagan worship but it may, more prosaically, derive from the old word for a wagon and refer to a wagon way which passed through the area.
+Wain Wood's name has been associated with a site of pagan worship, but it may, more prosaically, derive from the old word for a wagon and refer to a wagon way which passed through the area.
 It was used by Quaker families from Hitchin for recreation, mainly the enjoyment of nature.
-Hornbeam was coppiced in the woodland and the bark of the trees was collected for use in tanning.
+Hornbeam was coppiced in the woodland, and the bark of the trees was collected for use in tanning.
 The author and Baptist preacher John Bunyan preached in Wain Wood.
-Sometimes the congregations in the wood would number into the thousands.
-Up to the 1880s, anniversary services were held in the wood to commemorate Bunyan's preaching.
+Sometimes the congregations in the woods would number into the thousands.
+Up to the 1880s, anniversary services were held in the woods to commemorate Bunyan's preaching.

 There is access by a footpath from the bottom of Preston Hill.